Date & Time

 A. Yes.
 Entrants can be self-propelled or pushed by another entrant.

 Q. Are there more details about the Family Mile route?

 A. The route starts on Newport’s vibrant riverside and continues across the River Usk.
 The route equates to a distance of 1 mile.

 Q. Are runners allowed to wear fancy dress?

 A. Fancy dress is very much welcomed.
 However, it is important that costumes are in no way offensive.

 Q. What is a race pack?

 A. Each runner will receive a Family Mile race pack a week or so before the race.
 This will contain all relevant information regarding the race, as well as a race number.
-Registrations after the confirmed date will need to collect on the morning of the event.
+Registrations after the postage deadline will need to collect on the morning of the event.

 Q. How fit do you have to be to complete the course?